How to Fix Soft, Sticky Polymer Clay So It Stops Dragging

 The opposite problem is dry, crumbly clay that resists conditioning and breaks under a fold test.
 This is low plasticizer rather than excess plasticizer, and the fix is the reverse of leaching.

-Options that usually work: a few drops of a dedicated clay softener (Sculpey Clay Softener and Fimo Quick Mix are common), a small amount of mineral oil, or a piece of fresh clay from the same line worked into the dry block.
-Add slowly.
-A few drops at a time, condition, then check the feel.
+Options that usually work: a dedicated softener (Sculpey Clay Softener added a few drops at a time, or a pinch of FIMO Mix Quick kneading medium worked in), a small amount of mineral oil, or a piece of fresh clay from the same line blended into the dry block.
+Add slowly, condition, then check the feel.

 Test on a small batch before scaling.
 Over-softened clay swings back toward sticky and you will be leaching the next day.
-If a block crumbles even after softening, or if it leaves dark specks of cured-looking material in the slab, it is past its working life and is not worth using on thin earrings or load-bearing parts.
+If a block crumbles even after softening, or if it leaves dark specks of cured-looking material in the slab, keep it away from thin earrings or load-bearing parts.

 Storage And Prevention